8 ways to avert stress at work

 - You don’t always have to say yes

 Leading on from above, whilst we all want to please our employers we can negotiate workloads.
-By saying I won’t have capacity to do it today but I can do it for you by the end of the week isn’t being obstructive.
-If pushed it’s fair to ask, would you like me to do it instead of one of my existing projects.
+By saying I won’t have the capacity to do it today but I can do it for you by the end of the week isn’t being obstructive.
+If pushed it’s fair to ask, would you like me to do it instead of one of my existing projects?
 It shows you’re assertive and you want to do it but just not immediately.
 If you agree to more than you can handle and your stress levels increase not only will it take you longer to do any given task both your concentration levels and the quality of your work will suffer.

 - Friends at work

-Creating a support network at your place of work can create be crucial lifeline when you experience stress and anxiety.
+Creating a support network at your place of work can create be a crucial lifeline when you experience stress and anxiety.
 Go for lunch and arrange social activities together (or even sports or exercise classes) is a good way to bond more with colleagues and enjoy shared interests.
 Avoid the office stress virus by being selective.
 Indulging in office gossip or getting sucked down by others negativity or stress is catching.
-Surround yourself by opportunistic people who handle things well and can provide perspective.
+Surround yourself with opportunistic people who handle things well and can provide perspective.
 Those are infectious traits that are useful to all of us.